-5. Mauritius
+5.5.
+Mauritius

 One setting was not investigated in a previous intercomparison: volcanic terrain.
 Volcanic areas, especially islands, may be of particular interest in terms of SGD.
-The total groundwater discharge to the world oceans estimated by the "combined hydrological and hydrogeological method" (Zektser, 2000) is 2400 km3/y (river flow ~35,000-40,000 km3/y, so this global SGD estimate represents 6-7% of the world's river discharge).
-Of this total flow, Zektser estimates that 1485 km3/y is derived from continents and 915 km3/y from "major islands."
+The total groundwater discharge to the world oceans estimated by the "combined hydrological and hydrogeological method" (Zektser, 2000) is 2400 km3/ year (river flow $\sim 35,000-40,000 \text{ km}^3/\text{year}$, so this global SGD estimate represents 6-7% of the world's river discharge).
+Of this total flow, Zektser estimates that 1485 km3/year is derived from continents and 915 km3/ year from "major islands."
 Thus, the flow from large islands is estimated to be more than one-third of the total global SGD.
+Recent studies by Kim et al. (2003) and Hwang et al. (2005) on the volcanic island of Jeju, off Korea, have also shown much higher SGD rates than typically observed on continental areas.

 The observation that oceanic islands apparently account for such a disproportionately high amount of SGD is likely a combination of several factors.
-The largest islands (New Guinea,

-Java, Sumatra, Madagascar, West Indies, etc.) are located in humid tropical regions with high rainfall.
+The largest islands (New Guinea, Java, Sumatra, Madagascar, West Indies, etc.) are located in humid tropical regions with high rainfall.
 In addition, large islands are often characterized by high relief, high permeability of fractured volcanic rocks, and an "immature" landscape with poorly developed river drainage systems.
 All of these factors contribute to the potential for high groundwater discharges.